nofelmahmood/Seam/README.md

 ```
 * <b>Automatic Sync</b>

 Well anytime you call save on an instance of NSManagedObjectContext, CKSIncrementalStore calls triggerSync() automatically.

 But what if some other device changes some records on the server.
 Don't worry we have you covered but we need some of your help too.

-First enable [Push Notifications](http://code.tutsplus.com/tutorials/setting-up-push-notifications-on-ios--cms-21925) for your app.
+Enable [Push Notifications](http://code.tutsplus.com/tutorials/setting-up-push-notifications-on-ios--cms-21925) for your app.
 Then in your AppDelegate's method

 ```swift
 func application(application: UIApplication, didReceiveRemoteNotification userInfo: [NSObject : AnyObject])